Down-bending Breaks in Galactic Disks Are an Intrinsic Byproduct of Inside-out Growth: Methodology: sample selection and classification

 For direct comparison with observations, we combine our primary selection with visually-defined disk galaxies (including satellites) to create an augmented sample of 696 galaxies, as illustrated in the right panels of Figure \ref{fig:1} (dashed profiles and histograms).
-This inclusion of morphologically-selected galaxies does not significantly alter our findings in comparison with the main sample (solid).
-This sample's diverse environments and morphological composition align closely with the SDSS population of spiral and S0 galaxies.
-Crucially, the augmented sample successfully reproduces both the mass-dependent trends and the dominant-type abundances found in \citet{tang2020} (squares), who use SDSS $r'$-band images of nearly face-on disk galaxies in the redshift range $0.01 < z < 0.15$, with the radial coverage reaching out to $\sim 2.5\,R_e$.
-In TNG, the fractions of Type~II and III profiles show broad agreement with observations, though notable discrepancies remain for Type~I cases.
-At low masses ($M_\star <10^{10.6}M_{\odot}$), Type~II disks dominate ($\sim40$\% of galaxies)—consistent with \citet{tang2020}’s findings—while Type~III profiles exhibit similar increasing trends from low-mass to high-mass galaxies in both simulations and observations.
-At low masses ($M_\star < 10^{10.6} M_\odot$), differences emerge primarily in the Type~I vs. Type~III distribution, whereas at high masses, discrepancies shift to Type~I vs. Type~II fractions.
-Notably, the discrepancy widens when visually classified disk galaxies are included—strongly implying that sample selection methods are not the primary driver.
+This inclusion of morphologically-selected galaxies does not significantly alter our findings in comparison with the main sample (solid profiles).
+Crucially, the augmented sample successfully reproduces both the mass-dependent trends and the relative abundances of the dominant profile types found by \citet{tang2020} (squares), who used SDSS $r'$-band images of nearly face-on disk galaxies in the redshift range $0.01 < z < 0.15$, with radial coverage extending to $\sim 2.5\,R_e$.
+We also compare our results with those of \citet{laine2016} (triangles), who classified 753 nearly face-on nearby galaxies with Hubble types $-2 < T \leq 9$ and $8.5 \leq \log_{10}(M_\star/M_\odot) \leq 11$, using $3.6\,\mu$m images from the S$^4$G survey and $K_s$-band images from the NIRSOS survey.
+Overall, the Type~II and Type~III fractions in TNG show broad agreement with observations: at low masses ($<10^{10.6}\,M_{\odot}$), Type~II disks dominate ($\sim 40$\% of galaxies), consistent with both \citet{tang2020} and \citet{laine2016}, while Type~III fractions show an increasing trend with stellar mass in both simulations and observations.
+However, \citet{laine2016} found Type~II fractions that increase with stellar mass, in contrast to the declining trend seen in both TNG and \citet{tang2020}.
+Notable discrepancies also remain for the Type~I fractions, which are systematically higher in our classification.
+This may be due to differences in classification criteria adopted across studies.
+At low masses, the discrepancy appears primarily between the Type~I and Type~III fractions, whereas at high masses it shifts to the Type~I and Type~II fractions.
+Notably, this discrepancy widens when visually classified disk galaxies are included, suggesting that sample selection methods are not the primary driver of these differences.
+The low Type~II fraction in the $10^{10.6}$--$10^{11}\,M_\odot$ range may partly arise from the limited volume of TNG-50, which undersamples massive galaxies, the efficient AGN kinetic feedback \citep{weinberger2018} that suppresses the young stars essential for prominent breaks, and the underrepresentation of bar-driven resonance effects \citep{munozmateos2013, laine2014}.

 In the following analysis, we primarily focus on the main sample for simplicity.
 This study gains insights into the origins of the diverse surface density profiles of disk galaxies.